alessandrogeraldini/GYRAZE/README.md

 9th line: the value of current or electrostatic potential

-To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of gamma = 0.0 or gamma = 100.0 (or larger)
+To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 for the two simplified electron models.
+Setting to 0.0 is more standard.